Planning and Development in Pickering

 How many of these 75 new condo buildings will be energy efficient?
 How many will have electric auto stations?
 How many will have self-generating power e.g. solar or wind energy?
 How will the ones that don’t, affect the power grid?
 Traffic?

-The active list of development application and subsequent details about proposed buildings can be found on the City’s website.
+The active list of development application and subsequent details about proposed buildings can be found on the City’s website(External link).

 How do people protest and let the city know they don’t want an area developed?